Endocrinology

 Diabetes mellitus is one of the most common health problems of our civilization.
 The modern science that deals with it, called diabetology distinguishes several forms of this disease, varying both in the cause and course, although all of them have the same background, i.e. abnormal glucose metabolism.

 A correct and timely identification of causes that lead to the disorder often plays a decisive role in choosing the right treatment and monitoring scheme.
 This means that it is possible to maintain the quality of life as long as possible, to avoid or bring to the minimum complication risks.
-However, it is at the stage of determining the type of diabetes mellitus, that is, identifying the causes of its development, that mistakes often occur.
+However, it is at the stage of determining the disease type, that is, identifying the causes of its development, that mistakes often occur.

-When immune processes go wrong, leading to damage of insulin-producing cells, type 1 diabetes develops.
+When immune processes go wrong, leading to damage of insulin-producing cells, type 1 disease develops.
 This is a rather rare form.
-Most people (about 90%) with impaired glucose metabolism have type 2.
+Most people affected by diabetes (about 90%) have the 2nd type.
 It is related to the fact that the body’s cell sensitivity to insulin is reduced.
 It is often closely related to other metabolic problems and is part of the so-called metabolic syndrome.
-Also, depending on the known cause, other specific types of this disorder are distinguished, such as certain genetic defects, pregnancy, etc.
+Also, depending on the known development mechanism, other specific types of this disorder are distinguished, such as certain genetic defects, pregnancy-related hyperglycemia, etc.

 A separate form is pancreatogenic (or pancreatic) diabetes (previously designated as diabetes mellitus type 3c), which occurs due to particular pancreas disorders.

-When diabetes mellitus is suspected, it is very important to understand which type of diabetes mellitus it is.
+When impaired glucose metabolism is suspected, it is very important to understand which type of diabetes mellitus it is.
 And it is its pancreatic variant that is often overlooked, leading to an incorrect diagnosis.
 And this in turn leads to incorrect treatment and monitoring plans.

 Why can pancreatic problems lead to impaired glucose metabolism?